Menu

 Roller brush switch

 The roller brush, also called a beater brush, loosens and lifts grime and hair out of carpeting.
 However, it could potentially scratch wooden flooring or other hard-surface flooring.
-Some canister vacuums have a switch that allows you to turn the roller brush off while cleaning your wooden floors.
+Some canister vacuums have a switch that allows you to turn the roller brush off while cleaning wooden floors.

 Powered head